Welcome to the Law Subject Guide - giving you information on library resources and services.

 This guide contains key information about the following topics:

 Looking for a quiet space to get your revision done?
-A wide range of study space is available across campus.
+A wide range of study space is available across campus with additional study spaces made available during the exam period.
 Find a study space to suit your needs.

 The most important thing right now is your wellbeing.
 Please make sure you're taking as good care of yourself as possible, and consider some of the resources below.